AnatoleLucet/tiq/README.md

 field, ok := inspector.Field("Name")

 field.Set("value") // update the field's value
-field.Tag("mytag") // returns the content of `mytag:"content"`
-field.Tags() // returns every tags of the field in a map[string]string
+field.SetFrom("value") // same as .Set() but converts the value to the field's type if necessary field.Tag("mytag") // returns the content of `mytag:"content"` field.Tags() // returns every tags of the field in a map[string]string